RneeJ/Domoticz-Marstek/README.md

 # Domoticz-Marstek
+WARNING : when using this solution you lose the connection to the Marstek database, no data of useage will be shown in the app.

 Connecting Marstek Venus 5.12Kwh V2 (home battery) to Domoticz (home automation system) using PUSR-DR134.(fixed LAN, not Wifi)

 Forget a dedicated plugin, forget Node-Red, forget programming this is an easy to setup solution.